Ianis Hagi: Rangers

 Rangers went on to win the Scottish Premiership title at the end of the following season.
 Individually, Hagi also won the Scottish Premiership Playmaker of the Season award for most assists (11 assists) in the 2020–21 season.
 On 17 May 2021, Hagi won Rangers Young Player of the Year.

 In 2021–22, Hagi contributed one goal to Rangers' run to the 2022 UEFA Europa League Final, coming off the bench to equalise in a 1–1 group draw at Brøndby IF on 4 November.
 On 21 January 2022, he was substituted after 15 minutes of a cup game against Stirling Albion, and was ruled out for the rest of the season due to a severe knee injury which required surgery.
 He returned on 28 January the following year as a 72nd-minute substitute in a 2–0 home win over St Johnstone.

+On 27 August 2023, Hagi moved to La Liga club Alavés on loan for one season.
+On 2 November 2023, he scored his first two goals for the club in a 10–0 win against Deportivo Murcia in a Copa del Rey match.
+Hagi left Rangers at the end of the 2024–25 season as a free agent upon the expiry of his contract.

+Alanyaspor

+On 4 September 2025, Hagi signed for Süper Lig club Alanyaspor on a two-year contract.
+A month later, on 4 October, he scored his first goal from a free-kick in a 2–2 away draw against Gençlerbirliği.

 International career

 Hagi represented Romania at under-15, under-16, under-17, under-18, under-19 and under-21 levels.
 On 11 September 2018, he scored a direct corner kick in a 2–0 win over the Bosnia and Herzegovina under-21 team.
-Two months later, Hagi made his senior debut for Romania in a 3–0 UEFA Nations League win over Lithuania, coming on as a 68th-minute substitute for Claudiu Keșerü.
+Two months later, he made his senior debut for Romania in a 3–0 UEFA Nations League win over Lithuania, coming on as a 68th-minute substitute for Claudiu Keșerü.

-He was part of the team that qualified for the second time in their history for the UEFA European Under-21 Championship, starting in all three group matches of the 2019 final tournament in Italy.
-He netted one each against Croatia and England to help his side progress to the semi-finals as group winners, where they lost 2–4 to defending champions Germany.
+Hagi was part of the team that qualified for the second time in their history to the European Under-21 Championship, starting in all three group matches of the 2019 final tournament in Italy.
+He netted one each against Croatia and England to help his side progress to the semi-finals as group winners, where they lost 4–2 to defending champions Germany.

-Hagi scored his first senior international goal on 25 March 2021, after coming on as a substitute to decide a 3–2 home win over North Macedonia in the 2022 FIFA World Cup qualification.
+On 25 March 2021, Hagi scored his first senior international goal after coming on as a substitute in a 3–2 home win over North Macedonia in the 2022 FIFA World Cup qualification.
+In the Euro 2024 qualifiers, he aided with seven appearances and two goals, including the winner in a 2–1 success over Israel on 18 November 2023.
+Romania went on to finish Group I in first place after a 1–0 defeat of Switzerland three days later, in which Hagi came off the bench in the 64th minute.